Skip navigation

 The requirements for provisioning Cisco Identity Intelligence are:

-Additionally, everyone in your organization whom you want to be able to access the Cisco Identity Intelligence console via Duo Single Sign-On should exist as an end-user in your Duo account and your SAML or Active Directory authentication source.
+• Everyone in your organization whom you want to be able to access the Cisco Identity Intelligence dashboard via Duo Single Sign-On should exist as an end-user in your Duo account your SAML or Active Directory external authentication source if you use them.

 Duo User Data Requirement